 First conceived in 2010 while participating in a screenwriting class taught by Anne Brooksbank, the story was inspired by the racism I witnessed in the classroom.
-Just over half of our class consisted of young Caucasians and the other half were from a variety of cultures – Korean, Samoan, Indonesian and East Timorese.
-As someone slightly outside the box, being older and having experienced more than the kids, I gravitated to the others.
-I didn’t think about it at the time, they just seemed more authentic and fun and they extended their friendship to me in a way the others didn’t.
-I thought I saw an unconscious bias dividing the class, was it based on race.
+Just over half of our class consisted of young white people and the other half were Korean, Samoan, Indonesian and East Timorese.
+As someone slightly outside the box, being older and having more life experience, I gravitated to the others who were more open to differences in culture and age.
+I unconscious bias dividing the class, and suspected it was based on race.
 White Australian society hadn’t started talking about white supremacy then, but that is what is was.

-This film was conceived.
-I didn’t make it immediately because I went on a journey with another film, perhaps I wasn’t ready to make it.
-But in 2017, I knew it was time to make a film about everyday Australian racism and even though someone asked if was scared of offending people, I wondered who it would offend and if that mattered to me, I decided I would not be deterred from telling this story because it might offend people.
+This film was conceived but I didn’t make it immediately, because I went on a journey with another film and perhaps I wasn’t ready to make it.
+But in 2017, it was time to make a film about everyday Australian racism and even though someone asked if was scared of offending people, I wondered who it would offend and if that mattered to me, and I decided I would not be deterred from telling this story because it might offend people, whoever they were.

 Gender Parity and Diversity

 Making this film led to a series of conversations about racism.
-Making this film led to a series of conversations about racism.
-I had to confront my own unconscious racism.
+In the process of making the film I saw my own unconscious racism.
 For a long time the lead character, Li Po was Korean but I invited Renee Lim to play the character and Renee’s cultural background is Chinese Malaysian and Thai.
 I discussed it with her and though I was attached we decided to change the character’s background to the character being Korean, I wanted Renee to play the role and there was a divide I could not reconcile.
 I discussed it with her and we decided to change the character’s background to match that of Renee’s.
 I felt this was more authentic and respectful which I felt was more respectful.
 This opened to doors to the Hokkien language and led to finding the story about Princess Hang Li Po, which led to the character’s name becoming Li Po.
-I worked with Australian born Chinese Malaysian writer and Script Consultant Melissa Lee-Speyers to develop this part of the script and character and as I confronted my own ignorance, and became more specific with culture, language and story, the themes of post-colonial arrogance and cultural dissonance were clearer.
+I worked with Australian born Chinese-Malaysian writer and Script Consultant Melissa Lee-Speyers to develop this part of the script and character and as I confronted my own ignorance, and became more specific with culture, language and story, the themes of post-colonial arrogance and cultural dissonance were clearer.